Northrop Grumman E-8 Joint STARS: Retirement

 The USAF began an analysis of alternatives (AOA) in March 2010 for its next generation GMTI radar aircraft fleet.
 The study was completed in March 2012 and recommended buying a new business jet-based ISR aircraft, such as a version of the Boeing 737, and the Gulfstream 550.
 The Air Force said Joint STARS was expected to remain in operation through 2030.

-On 23 January 2014, the USAF revealed a plan for the acquisition of a new business jet-class replacement for the E-8C Joint STARS.
-The program was called Joint STARS Recap and planned for the aircraft to reach initial operating capability (IOC) by 2022.
-The aircraft would be more efficient, and separate contracts would be awarded for developing the aircraft, airborne sensor, battle management command and control (BMC2) system, and communications subsystem.
+On 23 January 2014, the USAF revealed a plan for the replacement of the Boeing 707-based E-8C with a business-jet class aircraft that would be "significantly smaller and more efficient."
+The program was called Joint STARS Recap and planned for the aircraft to reach initial operating capability (IOC) by 2022, with separate contracts to be awarded for developing the aircraft, airborne sensor, battle management command and control (BMC2) system, and communications subsystem.

-On 8 April 2014, the Air Force held an industry day for companies interested in competing for JSTARS Recap; attendees included Boeing, Bombardier Aerospace, and Gulfstream Aerospace.
-Air Force procurement documents called for a replacement for the Boeing 707-based E-8C as a "business jet class" aircraft that is "significantly smaller and more efficient."
-Indicative specification were for an aircraft with a 10-13 person crew with a 3.96–6.1 m radar array and capable of flying at 38,000 ft for eight hours.
+On 8 April 2014, the Air Force held an industry day for companies interested in competing for Joint STARS Recap; attendees included Boeing, Bombardier Aerospace, and Gulfstream Aerospace.
+Initial specifications were for an aircraft with a 10-13 person crew with a 3.96–6.1 m radar array and capable of flying at 38,000 ft for eight hours.
 In August 2015, the Air Force issued contracts to Boeing, Lockheed Martin, and Northrop Grumman for a one-year pre-engineering and manufacturing development effort to mature and test competing designs ahead of a downselect in late 2017.

 During the fiscal 2019 budget rollout briefing it was announced that the Air Force would not move forward with an E-8C replacement aircraft.
-Funding for the JSTARS recapitalization program was instead be diverted to pay for development of an Advanced Battle Management System.
+Rather than procure an aircraft, the USAF intended to use a network of satellites, aircraft sensors and ground radars as a cheaper and more resilient approach to collecting similar targeting and tracking data.

 The E-8C JSTARS began to be retired in February 2022, and flew its last operational sortie on 21 September 2023.
-Rather than procure a replacement aircraft, the USAF intends to use a network of satellites, aircraft sensors and ground radars as a cheaper and more resilient approach to collecting similar targeting and tracking data.
 The JSTARS performed its last flight on 15 November 2023.
 The aircraft conducted some 14,000 operational sorties, flying more than 141,000 hours over 32 years of service.